JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Further_Exploring_the_Mind_of_Jesus.md

 </figure>

-> Your mission to the world is founded on the fact that I lived a God-revealing life among you;. . . and it shall consist in the life that you will live among men–the actual and living experience of loving men and serving them, even as I have loved and served you. ([UB 191:5.3](/en/The_Urantia_Book/191#p5_3))
+> Your mission to the world is founded on the fact that I lived a God-revealing life among you;. . . and it shall consist in the life that you will live among men–the actual and living experience of loving men and serving them, even as I have loved and served you. (<a id="a36_266"></a>[UB 191:5.3](/en/The_Urantia_Book/191#p5_3))

 Many times in the Urantia Papers we are exhorted to live as Jesus lived.